tivtag/Zelda/README.md

 ---------------------------------------
 ## About The Game
 The Legend of Zelda - Black Crown is a free fan game that combines ideas from The Legend of Zelda, Diablo and Ragnarok Online.
-Development of started around the year 2008 with various prototypes done in C++/OpenGL.
+Development started around the year 2008 with various prototypes previously done in C++/OpenGL.
 The large code base has undergone various transformations, but like with any old codebase there are some historically grown pieces.

 Game Code: C#

 Script Code: IronRuby

 Graphics: Microsoft XNA

 Audio: FMOD Ex

 UI framework for dev tools: Windows Presentation Foundation

 ## What is the Game about